hrvach/deskhop/README.md

 - Not tested with a wide variety of devices, I don't know how it will work with your hardware.
 There is a reasonable chance things might not work out-of-the-box.
 - Advanced keyboards (with knobs, extra buttons or sliders) will probably face issues where this additional hardware doesn't work.
 - Super-modern mice with 300 buttons might see some buttons not work as expected.
-- NOTE: Both computers need to be connected and powered on for this to work (as each board gets powered by the computer it plugs into).
+- NOTE: Both computers need to be connected and provide power to the USB for this to work (as each board gets powered by the computer it plugs into).
+Many desktops and laptops will provide power even when shut down nowadays.
+If you need to run with one board fully disconnected, you should be able to use a USB hub to plug both keyboard and mouse to a single port.

 ## Progress